-The five values identified by Dublin City Council that motivate our ambitions for equality and human rights in implementing the Duty are used as a framework to set out this assessment of the equality and human rights issues.
-These values are:
+In implementing this Duty, Dublin City Council takes a values-led approach.
+These values are used as a framework to set out our assessment of the equality and human rights issues.
+Our Equality and Human Rights Values are:

 - Dignity and Respect

 - Diversity and Accessibility

 - Inclusion and Social Justice

 - Participation and Engagement

 - Choice and Autonomy